jaspreetsidhu3/jaspreetsidhu3/README.md

 * 💼 Actively looking for opportunity
 * ⛵ Always ready for open source contribution
 * 📚 Enthusiastic for AI, Space, Time
-* 🕵 Take a look at my repositories

 **Languages and Tools:**